Alex Verdugo Player Props: Red Sox vs. Angels

 Alex Verdugo At The Plate

-- Verdugo leads Boston in slugging percentage (.464) thanks to 21 extra-base hits.
+- Verdugo leads Boston with a slugging percentage of .455, fueled by 21 extra-base hits.

-- He ranks 27th in batting average, 34th in on base percentage, and 58th in slugging among the qualifying batters in baseball.
+- Among qualifying hitters in baseball, he ranks 40th in batting average, 44th in on-base percentage, and 64th in slugging.

+- Verdugo has picked up a hit in 74.5% of his 47 games this season, with at least two hits in 31.9% of those games.

-- He has homered in 10.9% of his games this year, and 2.4% of his plate appearances.
+- He has gone deep in five games this season (10.6%), homering in 2.4% of his chances at the plate.

-- Verdugo has picked up an RBI in 30.4% of his games this year, with more than one RBI in 8.7% of his games.
-He has also plated three or more runs in one contest.
+- Verdugo has driven home a run in 14 games this season (29.8%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.